HewlettPackard/trust-ml/sphinx/usage.rst

                 ...

-There are both JPEG and NumPy arrays available with the applied distortions, as well as some metadata.
+There are both JPEG (for quick visualization) and NumPy arrays (as input to a model for benchmarking) at multiple noise levels available with the applied distortions, as well as some metadata.

 Zenodo Dataset Structure
 ------------------------